 Bailyn quotes none other than George Orwell when he stated,

 The pamphlet is a one-man show.
 One has complete freedom of expression….. since the pamphlet is always short and unbound, it can be produced much more quickly than a book, and in principle, at any rate, can reach a bigger public.1

 Pamphlets had been around since the time of Luther.
 By the middle of the 16th century, ideas were flying all over Europe, producing unique challenges to monarchs who saw their suzerainty as supreme.
 Short pamphlets were novelties and were ravenously consumed.
 Pamphlets would fuel the spread of Protestantism and would be an important factor in the English Civil War of the 1640’s.
-So it is no surprise that pamphleteering would appear in the colonies.
+So it is no surprise that pamphleteering would appear in the colonies as the literature of revolution.
 But their utilization in America was sparse because it lacked necessity.
 Bailyn observed 400 pamphlets in print from 1750 to 1767.
 The subsequent seven years would produce 1500!
 In today’s standards, this may not seem like much.
 But the objects themselves were permanent, transferable and totally beyond the control of a governing authority.
 They were, in their time, “viral.”
 Arguments cranked out on a small printing press in Boston would eventually find themselves in the tavern or parlor in Virginia.
 These discussion groups would become the seeds of the Committees of Correspondence that emerged in various colonies.
 These small groups would significantly influence the legislative assemblies who would eventually appoint delegates to the Continental Congress.
 It would be this body that would produce the Declaration of Independence.

 Alongside the distribution of the pamphlet was the existence of the press which was generally more cautious (after all, they wanted to stay in business).
 Bailyn notes that Orwell distinguished the press from that of the pamphlets.